 Celebrating Cap’n Blood’s Birthday with Him Yesterday, as I was making octopus pepper soup, I had a sip of seaweed kinkana, a mild alcoholic spirit.
 Paramole had given me the…

 No punishment has ever possessed enough power of deterrence to prevent the commission of crimes.
 On the contrary, whatever the punishment, once a specific crime has appeared for the First Time, its reappearance is more likely than its initial emergence could ever have been – Hannah Arendt

-Everyday people in this everyday world of ours bear witness to everyday evil and wickedness every single day, directly or indirectly.
-To be consistently and confidently nefarious, one has to have some sort of power and loads of impunity to float it.
-Spectacular evil in the name of power is something we see on television carried out by large organisations and many rich countries of the world with the thought of empire in question.
-Or it is exacted by extremists.
-How about the non-spectacular evils of the power-seeking bullies that affect us insidiously every day?
-The fourth instalment of The Leadership of a Bad Brother is further emphatic witness;
+Everyday people in this everyday world of ours bear witness to everyday evil and wickedness.
+Every single day, direct or indirect.
+To be consistent and confident in nefarious acts, one has to have some sort of power and loads of impunity to float it.
+Spectacular evil in the name of power is something we see on television.
+It is carried out by large organisations and many rich countries of the world with thoughts of empire in question.
+Or do extremists exact it?
+How about the non-spectacular evils of the power-seeking bullies that affect us in insidious ways every day?
+The fourth instalment of The Leadership of a Bad Brother is further emphatic witness; (more…)